Important Note Regarding Grant Contracts and Logo Usage.

 GENERAL MATCHING REQUIREMENTS

-All grant categories require at least a one-to-one (1:1) dollar match of Commission funds with the exception of Arts Education, Arts Access, Professional Development Support, and Technical Assistance.
+All grant categories require at least a one-to-one (1:1) dollar match of Commission funds with the exception of Arts Education, Arts Access, Professional Development Support, Technical Assistance and Special Opportunities Grants.
 The Individual Artist Fellowship category is an award and therefore does not require any dollar match.

 “One-to-one dollar match” means the applicant must cover at least half the cost of a project or program.